Ezra 4 – The Samaritan Attempts to Stop the Work

 1. (1-2) Adversaries try to join the work of building the temple.

 a.
-Now when the adversaries: Judea was not completely empty of inhabitants in the two generations of captivity.
-There was a remnant descended from the lowest and poorest of the land that was left behind in the exile, combined with the few who had drifted into the largely desolate area.
-These people were not happy that Judah and Benjamin had come back to Judea and thus they were their adversaries.
+Now when the adversaries: Judea was not completely empty of inhabitants in the two generations of when much of the Jewish population of Judah was exiled in Babylon.
+There was a remnant descended from the lowest and poorest of the land that was left behind in the exile (Jeremiah 39:10), combined with the few who had drifted into the largely desolate area.
+These people were not happy that Judah and Benjamin had come back to Judea and therefore they were their adversaries.

 i.
-These were the early Samaritans, those who were brought into the lands of the former Kingdom of Israel after its fall to the Assyrians, who intermarried with those left behind from the exile.
-In the two generations of exile after the fall of the Kingdom of Judah, they had also expanded somewhat into the lands of Judah.
+Those who drifted into Judea were related to the Samaritans, those brought into the lands of the former kingdom of Israel after its fall to the Assyrians (733 B.C.), who intermarried with those left behind after the exile.
+In the two generations of exile after the fall of the kingdom of Judah, they had also expanded somewhat into the lands of Judah.

 ii.
 The Samaritans continued as a people into New Testament times.
-Because the Samaritans had some historical connection to the people of Israel, their faith was a combination of law and ritual from the Law of Moses and various superstitions.
-Most Jews in Jesus’ time despised the Samaritans, even more than Gentiles – because they were, religiously speaking, “half-breeds” who had an eclectic, mongrel faith.
-This context is essential in understanding the Parable of the Good Samaritan in Luke 10:25-37.
+Because the Samaritans had some historical connection to the people of Israel, their faith was a combination of regulations and ritual from the Law of Moses and various superstitions.
+Most Jews in Jesus’ time despised the Samaritans, often more than the Gentiles because they were (religiously speaking) “half-breeds” who were thought to have an eclectic, mongrel faith.
+This context is essential in understanding the parable of the good Samaritan in Luke 10:25-37.

 b.
-Heard that the descendants of the captivity were building the temple of the LORD God of Israel: The noise from the dedication ceremony at the end of Ezra 3 got the attention of these scattered peoples, signaling them that the returning Jews were serious about re-establishing a permanent presence in Judea.
+Heard that the descendants of the captivity were building the temple of the Lord God of Israel: The noise from the dedication ceremony at the end of Ezra 3 got the attention of these scattered peoples, alerting them that the returning Jews were serious about re-establishing a permanent presence in Judea.

 c.
 Let us build with you, for we seek your God as you do: They wanted to become partners in the building work, yet they were still adversaries.
 They wanted to partner in the work either to ruin it or to influence it to their benefit.